 Tip 2.
 How long to stay

-The island is not very big
+The island isn’t very big

 - If you’re planning to enjoy the beach and the hotel, plan ahead.